vtexdocs/help-center-content/docs/known-issues/en/erederest-only-allows-cancelation-when-the-status-code-is-359.md

 ---
-title: ERedeRest only allows cancelation when the status code is 359
+title: 'ERedeRest only allows cancelation when the status code is 359'
 id: 5lNLTmKp1xRfewx9OyhcNk
 status: PUBLISHED
 createdAt: 2023-01-26T18:29:35.310Z